New Work Employers’ Seal: Methodology

 The NEW WORK EMPLOYERS’ SEAL and the related measurement of new work use two perspectives.
 In addition to feedback from employees, details provided by the employers are also incorporated into the assessment.

-Information from the employees and the employers cover three new work dimensions: “individual development”, “transparency and appreciation” as well as “leadership and organization”.
+Information from the employees and the employers covers three new work dimensions: “individual development”, “transparency and appreciation” as well as “leadership and organization”.
 So employees and employers assess their company’s status quo by considering these three dimensions.

 “New work is also concerned with the way in which we all work together, thereby reflecting people’s new expectations regarding participation and the sense of achievement bestowed through work.”